jabes/webpack-demo/README.md

 # Webpack Demo

-A quick demonstration of how to bundle Vue.js [single file components] with webpack.
+A quick demonstration of how to bundle Vue.js [single file components] with [webpack].

 ![](screenshot.png)